Make your own personalized Disney shirts that are totally unique and cheap! A roundup of cute Disney shirt ideas and free Disney SVG files.

 Once you’ve found an SVG or image file you want to use or you’ve designed your own, you can make family Disney shirts a few different ways.

-- Probably the most common way to make Cricut shirts is to cut your design out of iron-on vinyl and then apply it to your blank t-shirt with an iron, heat press, or EasyPress 2.
+- Probably the most common way to make Cricut shirts is to cut your design out of iron-on vinyl or Infusible Ink and then apply it to your blank t-shirt with an iron, heat press, or EasyPress 2.

 - The other option is to screen print t-shirts.
 If you are making a large quantity of Disney matching shirts, screen printing DIY would be a cheaper and faster alternative.
 I have a step by step tutorial on how to screen print at home from when I made cruise shirts for ten of us.